Streaming Architecture, Lakehouse, Data Integration

 • Freshness: Alert when data stops arriving from a source

-Tools like Great Expectations can be integrated into streaming pipelines to enforce data quality rules continuously.
+Modern data quality frameworks like Soda Core or Great Expectations can be integrated into streaming pipelines to enforce data quality rules continuously.
+For comprehensive data quality strategies, see Building a Data Quality Framework.
 Route invalid records to a dead-letter queue for investigation rather than failing the entire pipeline.
+For error handling patterns, refer to Dead Letter Queues for Error Handling.

 Operational Metrics